 The DMG Antenna ID subfield is reserved if the IsDirectional subfield is 0.
 Otherwise, the DMG Antenna ID subfield indicates the DMG antenna that the AP or PCP uses to receive frames during this allocation.

+The Nmax STS field indicates the maximum number of consecutive space-time slots a responder can occupy within a listen period of Asymmetric Beamforming Training.
+The actual value is given by 2Nmax STS in which case the Nmax STS field content is interpreted as an integer value.
+The Nmax STS field is reserved if the Asymmetric Beamforming Training is zero.

 If the Scheduling Type subfield is 1, the Channel Allocation field contains the complete allocation scheduling information.
 In this case, the Channel Allocation field is defined in Figure 39.